davew-msft/MLOps-E2E/Lab2a/README.md

 1. Open DBX, go to User Settings, choose `AzDO` as the Git provider.

-## Version Controlling Notebooks -PRACTICE
+## Version Controlling Notebooks - PRACTICE

 ...is not easy.